buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/PropertyEnumerations/PEnum_DoorPanelOperationEnum.md

 # PEnum_DoorPanelOperationEnum

-This enumeration defines the basic ways how individual door panels operate.
+This enumeration defines the basic ways how individual door panels operate.<!-- end of definition -->

 > HISTORY New property enumeration in IFC4.3.2.0 to replace the enumeration IfcDoorPanelOperationEnum